 The College provides generous grants to help with the purchase of books, and the College library has an excellent collection of philosophy books.
 Many teaching materials are also available online to Cambridge students for free.

 Thomas Hobbes (below) completed his BA at St John’s in 1608.
 He was tutor and secretary to several members of the Cavendish family, including William Cavendish, 1st Duke of Newcastle.
 William’s wife, Margaret Cavendish (below), was a noted philosopher of the Restoration era.
 William’s aunt, Mary Talbot, was a generous benefactor to St John’s, and her statue can be seen on the gatehouse to Second Court and her portrait hangs in the hall.

 UCAS Code: V500

-Admissions Assessment (Cambridge College registered): Applicants who are invited to interview will sit the University’s At-Interview assessment for Philosophy consisting of a 40 minute essay and a 20 minute multiple choice assessment.
+Admissions Assessment (Cambridge College registered): Applicants who are invited to interview will sit a written assessment for Philosophy consisting of a 40 minute essay and a 20 minute multiple choice assessment.
 More information can be found on the University’s webpage for Admissions Assessments and the University's course page.